aslam-saad/RepData2/README.md

 The events in the database start in the year 1950 and end in November 2011.
 In the earlier years of the database there are generally fewer events recorded, most likely due to a lack of good records.
 More recent years should be considered more complete.

-<font color = "#982446" face = Times New Roman>Assignment</font>
+<font color = "#982446" face = Times New Roman>Objective</font>
 ----------------------------------------------------------------

-The basic goal of this assignment is to explore the NOAA Storm Database and answer some basic questions about severe weather events.
+The basic goal of this analysis is to explore the NOAA Storm Database and answer some basic questions about severe weather events.

 <font color = "#354678" face = Times New Roman size = 4.5px>1- Across the United States, which types of events (as indicated in the <font color = "red">EVTYPE</font> variable) are most harmful with respect to population health?</font>